armory/documentation/_install_guide/logging.md

 ---

 # What To Expect
+{:.no_toc}
 This guide should include:
-- Publishing logs to a centralized logging server like Splunk, Sumo Logic or Syslog
-- Validating configuration for log delivery
-- Exporting metrics to Datadog
+* This is a placeholder for an unordered list that will be replaced with ToC.
+To exclude a header, add {:.no_toc} after it.
+{:toc}

 ## Armory Spinnaker's Application Logs with Docker
 Pushing your logs to a distributed service is as simple as using one of the logging drivers provided by Docker.
-All logging comes from STDOUT inside of Docker and can be pushed to various endpoints.
+All logging comes from `STDOUT` inside of Docker and can be pushed to various endpoints.

 ## Enabling A Logging Profile